tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/1_project_idea.md

 - Server type: IPFS
 - Domain Name: Unstoppable Domain

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I alrady have a slight idea on how these things work together, but I would like to experiment and dive deep into these new technologies on a practical aspect.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I already have a slight idea on how these things work together, but I would like to experiment and dive deep into these new technologies on a practical aspect.
 So I will be documenting my progress in this blog, and keeping a copy of the source code in my Github repository [here](https://github.com/tiukenywil11/decentralized-portfolio).